brshallo/r4ds_solutions/docs/14-strings.md

     ## 5 and     118
     ```

-### 14.7.1
+## 14.7: stringi

 Other functions:

-`apropos` searches all objects available from the global environment--useful if you can't remember fun name.
+* `apropos` searches all objects available from the global environment--useful if you can't remember fun name.
 E.g. below checks those that start with `replace` and then those that start with `str`, but not `stri`

 ```r
 apropos("^(replace)")